swarmlibs/traefik-ingress/README.md

 services:
   my-container:
     networks:
-      # Attach the service to the traefik-public network
+      # Attach the service to the public network
-      traefik-public:
+      public:
     deploy:
       labels:
         # Enable Traefik for this service